-- 4x4 A/B Block Schedule (number of periods and preparation/planning will be determined prior to a vote). - Straight Seven Period Schedule (Six periods of class time and one preparation/conference/planning period). - A/B Block Schedule (Six periods of class time and one preparation/conference/planning period) and as set forth in Article 10(C). - Rotator Seven Period Schedule (Six periods of class time and one preparation/conference/planning period), and as set forth in Article 10(C). - Eight Period Schedule (Six periods of class time, one lunch period and one preparation/conference/planning period). - Eight Period Personalization Schedule (Teacher will teach five classes, and in addition, the teacher will supervise a personalization period.
+- 4x4 A/B Block Schedule (number of periods and preparation/planning will be determined prior to a vote). - Straight Seven Period Schedule (six (6) periods of class time and one preparation/conference/planning period). - A/B Block Schedule (six (6) periods of class time and one (1) preparation/conference/planning period) and as set forth in Article Ten, Section C. - Rotator Seven Period Schedule (six (6) periods of class time and one (1) preparation/conference/planning period), and as set forth in Article Ten, Section C. - Eight (8) Period Schedule (six (6) periods of class time, one (1) lunch period and one preparation/conference/planning period). - Eight (8) Period Personalization Schedule (teacher will teach five (5) classes, and in addition, the teacher will supervise a personalization period.
 During a personalization period/study hall, the teacher is only responsible for taking roll and maintaining order.
 There is no instructional activity during this block of time; therefore, no evaluative observations shall be conducted.)

-Employees in the Rotator Seven and A/B Block Schedules do not receive one preparation/conference/planning period every day.
+Employees in the Rotator Seven and A/B Block Schedules do not receive one (1) preparation/conference/planning period every day.

-The Superintendent and the Board may add/amend the High School options, stated above, based on the operational needs of the District or Legislative requirements.
+The Superintendent and the Board may add/amend the high school options, stated above, based on the operational needs of the District or Legislative requirements.

-- 4. Schools shall first vote to keep their current schedule.
+- Schools shall first vote to keep their current schedule.
 Should the vote be unsuccessful, then an alternate from the list in Section K(3) above will be presented to the BTU-EP bargaining unit for a vote. - 5.
 Schools which are voting to move to a new schedule must commit to a minimum of two (2) years for such schedule.
 In October of the second year of the adopted schedule, the faculty shall vote to either maintain the current schedule or select an alternate schedule listed in subsection 3 above.
-If said schedule is approved for a third year, a yearly vote is no longer needed to maintain the schedule unless the School Advisory Council recommends a change. - 6.
-In the event that the BTU-EP bargaining unit does not agree by 66 2/3 percent of the BTU-EP bargaining unit who are actually voting to adopt a new schedule, the school shall remain on the current
+If said schedule is approved for a third year, a yearly vote is no longer needed to maintain the schedule unless the SAC recommends a change. - 6.
+In the event that the BTU-EP bargaining unit does not agree by 66 2/3 percent of the BTU-EP bargaining unit who are actually voting to adopt a new schedule, the school shall remain on the current schedule.
+At least eighty percent (80%) of the BTU-EP bargaining unit must vote in order for the election to be valid.

-- schedule.
-At least 80% of the BTU-EP bargaining unit must vote in order for the election to be valid. - 7.
-The vote shall be conducted through a secret ballot conducted by a BTU-EP steward or designee who shall be responsible for securing ballots during this time.
-The principal and a representative of the Broward Teachers Union shall be official observers of the election and ballot counting. - 8.
+- 7. The vote shall be conducted through a secret ballot conducted by a BTU-EP steward or designee who shall be responsible for securing ballots during this time.
+The principal and a representative of the BTU shall be official observers of the election and ballot counting. - 8.
 The date for the written ballot will be announced not less than twenty-four (24) hours prior to the election day and will be conducted at the school.
 Any bargaining unit member who will be on an approved leave of absence on the day of the official vote shall be provided the opportunity to vote prior to the schedule official vote as long as the final schedule language is available for review by the affected employee.
 Absent employees who return to work not later than one (1) work day after the election may procure an absentee ballot at the school, fill it out at the school and turn it in to the person selected by the faculty to conduct the vote. - 9.
-If the Administration, the affected faculty or the Broward Teachers Union believe that improprieties have occurred with the election, the president of the Broward Teachers Union and the Superintendent's designee shall meet and agree on a remedy.
+If the administration, the affected faculty or the BTU believe that improprieties have occurred with the election, the president of the BTU and the Superintendent's designee shall meet and agree on a remedy.